 Her work also reflects her additional training and experience in facilitating group work, Gestalt Body Work, Somatic Trauma Therapy ,Attachment and Emotion Focused Therapy as well as her interest in Psychoanalytic Psychotherapy, Jungian Psychology and Marion Woodman’s BodySoul rhythms work.
 Eileen has completed Jungian training intensives in both London and the Jungian Institute in Zurich.
 Eileen lectures in the National University of Ireland Galway in the School of Social Work on Mental Health and Health Promotion.
+She is chair of the National Special Interest Group in Mental Health Social Work for the Irish Association of Social Work.
 She also provides consultation on national service development in Adult Mental Health Services in areas such as Specialist Peri-Natal mental health services and others.

 Eileen grew up in the Connemara Gaeltacht.
 This has influenced her particular interest in exploring the deeper memory world of archetypes and how they resonate in the body and senses and the ancient landscape around us.
 Eileen is a poet with her work published in a number of literary journals both nationally and internationally.
-Her poetry reflects her interest in Celtic mythology, our sense of place in the living history of the land and the tribes we belong to.
+Eileen has been invited to read at various literary events and her poetry reflects her interest in Celtic mythology, our sense of place in the living history of the land and the tribes we belong to.

 Teallach is the Gaelic word for hearth.
 The hearth was of central importance in Celtic society.
 The cottage was built around the family hearth.
 Turf burned continuously there day and night.
 This was a symbol of family continuity.
 It provided warmth and nourishment and was a gathering place for story-telling and music.
 It symbolised an open place for hospitality to all.
 If the fire went out, it was said that the soul went out of the people of that house.
 The fire was only extinguished therefore on the first of November – the traditional day of Samhain.
 People would then gather together to light large fires on sacred hill tops in honour of and to make offerings to the gods.
 In both Pagan and Christian cosmologies ,fire is representative of the illumination of mind and spirit and of divinity.